Southern Pacific 786: 21st century rebuild

 In October 2000, the city of Cedar Park began donating thousands of dollars to the ASTA, with $205,658.61 to rebuild No. 786.
 The locomotive was soon disassembled, with the boiler being lifted onto wooden blocks, and the sections of the frame were separated to be sandblasted before all of the locomotive's components were shipped by truck to the Steam Operations Corporation (SOC) of Muscle Shoals, Alabama.
 The ASTA had contracted SOC and the Strasburg Rail Road to help construct two brand new cylinder saddles for No. 786, since the original saddles were found to be corroded beyond economical repair.
 The locomotive's boiler was also being rebuilt at the Historic Machinery's shop in Steele, since the firebox had been worn out and needed to be refurbished, and the flues, tubes, superheaters, and staybolts needed to be replaced.

 By the end of 2008, New cylinder saddles had been cast, and they were machined in order to fit onto the frame.
 The driving wheels were sent to the Tennessee Valley Railroad Museum in Chattanooga, Tennessee to be fitted with new tires.
 During the spring of 2009, a new smokebox section has been fabricated, a new trailing axle has been cast, and every remaining original part that was still in good condition was sandblasted and machined.
 By the beginning of 2010, the rebuild on the locomotive's boiler has been completed, and it has passed a hydro test.
 In December 2011, the cylinder saddles have been permanently mounted onto the rest of the locomotive frame.

 In the spring of 2013, all of No. 786's components have been shipped by truck back to Cedar Park with the hopes of beginning the reassembly process of the locomotive's class 5 rebuild.
 As the 2010s progressed, the smokebox door was reinstalled onto the boiler, the frame was covered to be protected from the weather and elements, the wheels were painted black, and any corroded component on No. 786's tender was replaced.
 As of 2025, the rebuilding process on No. 786 is still in progress.
-The frame has been completely painted, the cab is being rebuilt, and the boiler has been re-primed.
-The locomotive will likely be operational again within a few years.
+The frame has been completely painted, the cab is being rebuilt, the boiler has been re-primed, and ASTA has hired FMW Solutions to aid with the restoration.